teknohog/ebuilds/README.txt

 iMule notes
 -----------

-The daemon mode does not work at the moment.
+The daemon mode may not work at the moment.
 However, there are several ways around this:

 * Use xpra, the "screen for X".
 Start the client on one machine, and you can attach to that window remotely.